 If a Kentucky fan complains about the officiating in this game to you, you have my blessing — heck, you may have the responsibility — to point that person to this item, and remind that benighted Big Blue Nation citizen that bad luck in terms of refereeing will befall all of us in time.

-John Calipari's inexplicable technical foul proved to be pivotal, too: Kentucky was leading 48-47 at that point, but Wilbekin promptly made both free throws, and Prather got a layup on the subsequent possession, erasing the Wildcats' last lead of the night.
-I don't think it was quite a tipping point for calls going against Kentucky — the very next foul of the game was actually on Florida, and Young made two free throws after it — even though Kentucky got whistled on Florida's next three possessions, but it definitely gave the Gators a little breathing room, and that didn't help at a juncture when the team that really needed the air was Kentucky.
+John Calipari's inexplicable technical foul proved to be pivotal, too.
+Kentucky was leading 48-47 at that point, but Wilbekin promptly made both free throws, Prather got a layup on the subsequent possession, and Florida erased the Wildcats' last lead of the night.
+I don't think it was quite a tipping point for calls going against Kentucky — the very next foul of the game was actually on Florida, and James Young made two free throws after it — even though Kentucky got whistled on Florida's next three possessions, but it definitely gave the Gators a little breathing room, and that didn't help at a juncture when the team that really needed the air was Kentucky.

 Florida's usually suffocating defense couldn't make Kentucky do much more than breathe hard while scoring in the first half.
 Only a strong final two minutes, in which Florida sucked up two possessions' worth of clock with a timely offensive rebound, made two two-pointers, and forced two Kentucky misses, prevented the Wildcats from having a sizable lead at the half.
 And there was really not much to do but credit Kentucky for that, something Billy Donovan did after the game.